fprime-community/fprime-system-reference/README.md

 # F´ System Reference: A Reference Project Using an Open-Source Flight Software Framework

+> [!WARNING]
+> This reference project has been discontinued and is no longer maintained.
+To browse up-to-date references, please refer to https://github.com/fprime-community or https://fprime.jpl.nasa.gov/docs

 ## Table of Contents
 1. [About The Project](#about-the-project)
 2. [Getting Started](#getting-started)